michael-rowe/ai-in-hpe/index.md

 # Home

 There are many resources you can use to learn about generative artificial intelligence (AI) in a wide range of contexts, but few that present the most relevant information in an accessible format.
 The aim of this resource is to provide a programme of study for anyone interested in the topic of generative AI in the context of higher education.

-There are a few things that make this resource different to others:
+There are a few things that make this resource different to others: Open-access content, and emphasis on open-source language models.

-- Open-access content.
-- Emphasis on open-source language models.

 This is not about exploring the cutting edge of generative AI; this course is about exploring the kind of generative AI that's available for everyone.